...

 Medication-Assisted Treatment Statistics

-Medicated assisted treatment for alcohol uses medications in combination with therapy to help an individual end a substance use disorder.
-Medication-assisted treatment for alcohol addiction is effective and available.
+Medication-Supported Recovery for alcohol use includes medicine and therapy.
+This helps a person stop a substance use disorder.
+Medication-supported recovery for alcohol addiction is effective and available.
 However, a medical-assisted treatment for alcohol alone is ineffective in addressing addiction.
 But when combined with therapy, it can help successfully treat substance use disorders, including opioid addiction.

 50%